abradinjapan/wave/documentation/literals.md

 ## Integer Literal

-An integer literal is a positive integer number.
+An integer literal is a positive or negative integer number.

-(Negative Numbers TODO)

-Integer literals are written like so:
+Positive integer literals are written like so:

 > wave.set(wave.integer.0123456789)(destination_cell)

 The 0123456789 represents any positive number that will fit into a 64 bit number.

+In order to make it a negative number, simply place an 'n' before the number's digits.

+Example:

+> wave.set(wave.integer.n0123456789)(destination_cell)

+Note, it is also possible to break up the numbers with underscores, like so:

+> wave.set(wave.integer.1_000_000)(destination_cell)

 ## Boolean Literal